Garcetti orders closures of bars, gyms, theaters, in-person dining in restaurants to contain coronavirus

 Newsom's statements were intended as guidance and not an order of the state government.

-But Garcetti took it a step further, saying he has signed an order to legally place the restrictions into effect.
+But Garcetti took it a step further, saying he has signed an executive order to legally place the restrictions into effect.
+The order takes effect midnight Sunday.

+He also issued a warning against people hoarding food from grocery stores.
+The stores have plenty of food, he said.
+He implored people not to "panic buy."

+"You hoarding or buying too much is putting (others) at danger as well.
+So shop.
+Food is coming.
+We're working with groceries to ensure it continues coming."

 The number of coronavirus cases in California has increased to 335, a 14% increase from just the day before, Newsom said.